nesdown/Katana/README.md

  <code> $ sudo nohup python script.py &</code>

-You can stop terminal session after that - the script will work in background mode
+You can stop terminal session after that - the script will work on itself

 Why 'Katana'?
 -------------